micro-ROS/micro-ROS.github.io/_docs/overview/hardware/index.md

 }

 .hardwareitem_description {
   width: 60%;
 }

 .hardwareitem_image img {
     max-width: 100%;
+    max-height: 80%;

 }
 </style>

 Micro-ROS aims to **bring ROS 2 to a wide set of microcontrollers** to allow having first-class ROS 2 entities in the embedded world.

 The main targets of micro-ROS are mid-range 32-bits microcontroller families.
 Usually, the minimum requirements for running micro-ROS in an embedded platform are memory constraints.
 Since memory usage in micro-ROS is a complex matter we provide a [complete article](/docs/concepts/benchmarking/benchmarking/) describing it and a tutorial on [how to tune the memory consuption](../../tutorials/advanced/microxrcedds_rmw_configuration/) in the micro-ROS middleware.

 In general micro-ROS will need MCUs that have tens of kilobytes of RAM memory and communication peripherals that enable the micro-ROS [Client to Agent communication](../features/).

 The micro-ROS hardware support is divided into two categories:
 - Officially supported boards
 - Community supported boards